kimrodriguezFINTECH/CHALLENGE_12/report-template.md

 A lending company would want a model that requires classifying healthy loans and non-healthy loans correctly most of the time because healthy loans being identified as a non-healthy loan can cost the lending company a massive loss to the lenders and its customers.

-The Logistic Regression model fitted with OverSampled data performed much better than the model fitted with Imbalanced data due to the data being balanced and generating a higher accuracy score and a higher recall, indicating that the model will make extremely fewer mistakes when classifying non-healthy loans.
+The Logistic Regression model fitted with OverSampled data performed much better than the model fitted with Imbalanced data.
+This is because when the data is being balanced it generates a higher accuracy score and a higher recall.
+Overall this indicates that the model will make extremely fewer mistakes when classifying non-healthy loans.
 However, a lending company would most likely want fewer False Positives due to the high possibility of a lender losing provided funds when classifying non-healthy loans as healthy.

 Imbalanced Data (Model):